Developers had a great idea when new customer experience channels (think Amazon Echo and digital signage) started to emerge.

 Headless CMSs come in different forms.
 Some label themselves as API-first, some as content-first, and many other variations of the headless trend.
 However, there is a problem with the way headless CMSs operate.

 Despite the need for omnichannel presence, a website remains one of the vital pieces of the digital experience.
 Websites no longer have to be simple one-dimensional sheets.
 Instead, you can create a dynamic website experience as well.
-Marketers need access to a CMS platform that allows them to manage and share content across multiple websites from a single instance.
+Marketers need access to a CMS platform to manage and share content across multiple websites from a single instance.
 They also need the ability to publish rich media content, images and more to create the best content experience for their customers.

-What Headless CMS Are Forgetting
+What (Some) Headless CMS Are Forgetting

 Get on Track with Agility CMS

 Agility CMS provides flexible content structures for all digital channels.
-Editors can import and export content, schedule content, create content relationships and hierarchies and edit everything using a rich text editor.
+Editors can import and export content, schedule content, create relationships and hierarchies and edit everything using a rich text editor.

 Pure headless CMSs may no longer be the perfect solution for delivering content across multiple channels.
-While they do provide adequate content repositories and excellent customer experiences, they lack the user experience needed for the non-technical content creators.
+While they provide adequate content repositories and excellent customer experiences, they lack the user experience needed for non-technical content creators.
 The solution is a decoupled CMS platform like Agility CMS.